 - Profitable for large projects.
 Power trowels make large jobs with many thousands of square feet financially possible.
 Why?
 Because you're able to "get in and get out" so quickly that the cost to the end-user is less than the traditional grinding & polishing with a planetary grinder but still allows for a great profit margin for the polishing contractor. this benefits both the contractor and end-user.

 - Quick turn-around times.
 This is really important, fast turn-around times are critical to end-users!
 Think about this, end-users have a company to run, they need you finished and gone!
 They need their floors back!
 ASAP!
 And the really fast turnaround time that you get with a power trowel is going to make you look great to both the end-user and the general contractor as well.

 - Less additional equipment.
 When polishing with a power trowel you always cut and polish the floor "wet". this means, you flood the floor with water and work on the wet floor.
-Because your working wet you do not need expensive Hepa Filter dust extraction equipment saving that expense.
+Because you are working wet, you do not need expensive Hepa Filter dust extraction equipment saving that expense.
 On small to moderate-sized jobs, a wet-vac and a squeegee work ok.
 But, on larger jobs, it is far better to have an auto-scrubber to pick up the "slurry" created by the polishing process.
 The exception to "needing less equipment" is on big jobs.
 Jobs like the 100,000 sq. ft. job mentioned earlier.
 You really should have a good sized ride-on autoscrubber to keep up with the power trowel and work efficiently.

 - Expanded service offering.
 Power trowels broaden the spectrum of services a contractor can offer.
-With the production rate possible with a power trowel you can pursue bigger projects than a contractor can do efficiently with one or two planetary grinders. projects like warehouses, box stores, manufacturing facilities become targets for bids.
+With the production rate possible with a power trowel you can pursue bigger projects than a contractor can do efficiently with one or two planetary grinders.
+Projects like warehouses, box stores, and manufacturing facilities become targets for bids.